 If a change in your local service is requested from your local phone or cable company, it is your responsibility to advise us of the changes as this could affect the Services you obtain from us.
 This notification includes moves, regardless of whether your phone number changes.
 Any applicable cancellation and/or re-installation charges relating to your services will be charged to your account.

-The Customer is solely responsible for use of the Services by any of its employees, officers, directors, agents and any other end user of the Services (collectively, the “End Users”).
-The Customer agrees to comply, and to ensure that, the End Users comply with the following policies and procedures associated with the use of the Services (the Customer and/or End Users are sometimes hereinafter referred to as “you”).
+The Subscriber is solely responsible for use of the Services by any of its employees, officers, directors, agents and any other end user of the Services (collectively, the "End Users").
+The Subscriber agrees to comply, and to ensure that, the End Users comply with the following policies and procedures associated with the use of the Services (the Subscriber and/or End Users are sometimes hereinafter referred to as "you").

 While using the Service, you may not: